Agricultural Education Development Grant

 Who Can Apply?

-The Newark & Nottinghamshire Agricultural Society’s Education and Development Award is open to agricultural Society members who are Nottinghamshire residents between the age of 16 and 30 years.
+The Newark & Nottinghamshire Agricultural Society’s Agricultural Education Development Grant is open to agricultural Society members who are Nottinghamshire residents between the age of 16 and 30 years.

 All applicants applying for over £150 will be interviewed.
 Qualifying criteria are as follows: